it4joy/triumph/README.md

 ### Don't worry, here're current features
 * You can move points since the third (control) point has been installed, only so
+* You can clean the canvas only after all of three points were installed (necessary buttons are shown at this moment)